9 Simple Ways to Make a Heavy Cream Substitute

 Best for Whipping

 This dairy-free, vegan option is unique in both flavor and origin.
 Use it in curries, sauces and desserts—basically, for recipes that you wouldn’t mind coconut flavor added to.
-It’s a full-bodied, fattier and less watery version of coconut milk, so the texture should be just right.
-Bonus: this is the one substitute you can use to make a whipped topping.
+It’s a full-bodied, fattier and less watery version of coconut milk, so the texture should be just right for a dish like this shrimp curry.

 Best for Sweet Sauces

 Think of this fatty dairy product (up to 75% fat!) as the Italian version of cream cheese.
-It’s made from whole cream, cultures and acids, and lends a mildly sweet flavor to sauces and desserts.
+It’s made from whole cream, cultures and acids, and with its high fat content, it’s extra creamy, indulgent and delicious.
+It lends a mildly sweet flavor so it’s great for sweet sauces.
+Or incorporate it into tomato soup, chicken tikka masala, macaroni and cheese, just about any pasta dish, or stir into the gravy that will smother your favorite pork chops (or any meat entree for that matter).
+The possibilities are truly endless.

 Best for Cheesecakes